jump-dev/MathOptInterface.jl/docs/src/submodules/Bridges/overview.md

 Several bridges can be used in combination to transform a single constraint into a form that the solver may understand.
-Choosing the bridges to use takes the form of finding a shortest path in the hypergraph of bridges.
+Choosing the bridges to use takes the form of finding a shortest path in the hyper-graph of bridges.
 The methodology is detailed in [the MOI paper](https://arxiv.org/abs/2002.03447).

 ## The three types of bridges